midlantica/LovelyBunchOfCoconuts/content/grifts/compassionate-code-of-conduct.md

 ---
 title: 'Compassionate Code of Conduct'
-claim: 'Compassionate Code of Conduct'
+grift: 'Compassionate Code of Conduct'
-translation: 'Free speech with a muzzle.'
+decode: 'Free speech with a muzzle.'
 ---